A Superb Rennell Island Throwing Club from the Solomon Islands 19th Century

 Size | Height 34cm |

-A Superb Rennell or Bellona Island Throwing Club from the Solomon Islands 19th Century
+A Superb Solomon Islands Throwing Club from Rennell or Bellona Island Polynesian Outliers in the Solomon Islands dating from the 19th Century

 See more Fine Clubs in Clubs Gallery